 – updated 5/14/2021 to clarify this form is only needed for gatherings of 5 or more people

 The Rockford Recovery Committee, which is comprised of representatives from the various colleges and programs on the UIC Health Sciences Campus-Rockford, has been meeting since early in the COVID-19 pandemic to create guidelines for keeping the campus community as safe as possible while following local, state and national COVID-19 guidelines.

 As positivity rates decline and vaccination rates increase, the committee is exploring ways to safely allow in-person gatherings.
-Please use the Rockford Re-open Form to request in-person events, classes or sessions on campus or university events to be held off campus.
+Please use the Rockford Re-open Form to request in-person events, classes or sessions on campus or university events to be held off campus that will include 5 or more people.
 This form may be used to request a specific event (e.g., a retreat) or one that will recur across the year (e.g., a monthly departmental meeting).